burlachenkok/burlachenkok.github.io/_posts/2023-11-02-FL-Privacy-From-Compressor-Accepted-on-DML2023.md

 * [G.Kaissis, M.Makowski, D.Rückert, R.Braren: Secure, privacy-preserving, and federated machine learning in medical imaging.
 Nature Machine Intelligence, 2020.](https://www.nature.com/articles/s42256-020-0186-1)
 * [N.Jain, A.Cherukuri: Revisiting Fully Homomorphic Encryption Schemes, 2023.](https://arxiv.org/abs/2305.05904)

-As a part of the proceedings, we provide an Appendix for our work that includes:
+As a part of the proceedings, we provide an Appendix for our work that includes additional details about our framework:
 * Studies about the effect of problem dimension
 * Overlapping communication and computation during training machine learning models
 * Deployment options in various network topologies
-* Support background

 <table style="text-align:center;">
 <tr>